lichle/Weather/README.md

 com.lichle.weather.data

-## Architecture: MVI
+## Architecture:
+- MVI
 	- Model: represents the state of the application
 	- View: the UI component that renders the Model and displays it to the user
 	- Intent: The Intent is a user action or event that triggers a state change in the ViewModel
+- Clean architecture: the dependency is: View -> ViewModel -> UseCase -> Repository -> Database

 ## Project structure:
 - Data layer: